 - Once the cooking time is complete, remove the flank steak from the crockpot and shred it using two forks.
 Discard the bay leaves.

 - Return the shredded flank steak to the sauce in the crockpot and add Spanish olives.
 Stir everything together to combine.
+Allow the mixture to heat through for an additional 10 minutes on low heat.

 - Serve the delicious flank steak stew over rice and beans, and garnish with fresh cilantro, if desired.